The inclusion or exclusion of dividends in payroll;

 A dividend is a distribution of surplus or profit to a stockholder or shareholder of a corporation.
 The amount is declared by a board of directors and is usually dependent on the type of stock owned.
 As this money is paid based on ownership of a business, not for services rendered, it is not remuneration for WC purposes.

 The Basic Manual Rule 2 makes no reference to dividends either as inclusions or exclusions to remuneration.
-However, the following logic seems to support that dividends are not remuneration.
-First, a dividend received by a stockholder is not based on services performed for the corporation, but rather on the number of shares owned.
-Also, as indicated in Basic Manual Rule 2.A.
-"Premium is calculated on the basis of the total payroll paid or payable by the insured for services of individuals who could receive workers compensation benefits for work-related injuries as provided by the policy."
-So, remuneration is a function of services, whereas dividends are a function of ownership, thus not considered remuneration.
-Also, in July, 1980, the NCCI Underwriting Committee decided that Subchapter "S" corporation dividends are not remuneration.
+Historically the ICRB has concluded that dividends are not remuneration.
+A dividend received by a stockholder is not based on services performed for the corporation, but rather on the number of shares owned.
+As indicated in Basic Manual Rule 2.A, "Premium is calculated on the basis of the total payroll paid or payable by the insured for services of individuals who could receive workers compensation benefits for work-related injuries as provided by the policy."
+Remuneration is a function of services, whereas dividends are a function of ownership and thus not considered remuneration. .

 Distribution of Accumulated Profits

-We have also been asked about the inclusion/exclusion of "undistributed profits" or "distribution of accumulated profits."
+The inclusion or exclusion of undistributed profits or distribution of accumulated profits can be handled in one of two ways.
 The key question is: are these profits distributed as a dividend or bonus?
 If these profits are treated as a dividend, then they are not considered remuneration.
 If these profits are treated as a bonus, then they are considered remuneration.